The

 The picture opposite the dedication page of the 1623 First

-author and would certainly have been seen by his children and perhaps
+dead author, and it would certainly have been seen by his

 http:/www.mmdtkw.org/RomeShak110-TombBust1.jpg